-You closed that studio and went to the shop you currently work out
+- You closed that studio and went to the shop you currently work out of?

 Yeah, well, I found it’s hard to work on my own art without distraction, and that with some family drama made me close it.

-How can people see your work and get a hold of you for
+- How can people see your work and get a hold of you for appointments?

 Email: email@example.com for appointments.
 My Instagram is markus_blanchard.
 All of my work and travel plans are posted there.